|

 exceeded 50% of the total annual remuneration payable to all Non-Executive Directors.

-The Remuneration Policy for the Board of Directors is available on
+The Nomination and Remuneration Policy for the Board of Directors is available on

 Directors' Responsibility Statement